-The team at Engineering Plans Australia can assist with all types of concrete swimming pools regardless of it being above ground, in ground, residential or commercial pool, under construction or in need of renovation.
+The team at Engineering Plans Australia can assist with all types of custom concrete swimming pools regardless of it being above ground, in ground, infinity edge, residential or commercial pool, under construction or in need of renovation.
 Our team of structural engineers includes experts in concrete engineering, with a focus on swimming pools & retaining wall designs.

 It is important to highlight that the responsibility is on the property owner to ensure that fencing around a pool is maintained and operating effectively at all times.
 It is critical that young children are always supervised when in the proximity of the swimming pool area.